 PDFs offer much more interactivity than typical document files.
 Learn how to open and read PDF files on your Mac without losing functionality.

-Open the PDF file with the right application.
+Open the PDF file on your Mac.

-On a Mac, you can read PDFs in three simple steps:
+On a Mac, you can read PDFs in three simple steps.